 How Can Almonds Be Bad for Dogs?

 Many dog owners are skeptical of almonds because they are a nut, and many nuts such walnuts and macadamia nuts contain seeds that are toxic to dogs.
-Luckily, almonds do not contain such seeds and can be a healthy addition to your dog’s diet as long as they are not given in excess because they are not all good.
+Luckily, almonds do not contain such seeds and can be a healthy addition to your dog’s diet.
+But that doesn’t mean they don’t come with any risks.

 This is another possible side effect of feeding almonds to dogs.
 The high levels of potassium can cause your dog to retain more water than they need, which could lead to health problems like heart disease and hypertension.